Distributionally Robust Optimization over Wasserstein Balls with i.i.d. Structure: Conclusions and Outlook

 \section{Conclusions and Outlook}

 In this paper, we focused on Wasserstein DRO formulations where the uncertain vector exhibits an i.i.d. structure.
 By exploiting this structure, we construct a structured ambiguity set that only contains product distributions.
 To solve the resulting non-convex program, we devise a sequence of convex relaxations that, under mild conditions on the loss function, converge to the optimal solution of the original non-convex problem.
 Our numerical results certify how structured ambiguity sets can capture uncertainty in a more effective manner than unstructured ambiguity sets, ultimately improving the overall decision-making.
-Future work includes (i) the extension of our lifting procedure to different classes of loss functions besides piecewise ones, (ii) the analysis of the relaxation gap for convex loss functions, (iii) addressing the computational tractability issues of data-driven problems where the product of empirical distributions is supported on a exponential amount of points and finally (iv) extending the results to exploit invariance w.r.t. groups $G$ other than the symmetric group $\c{S}_N$.
+Future work includes (i) the analysis of the relaxation gap for convex loss functions, (ii) addressing the computational tractability issues of data-driven problems where the product of empirical distributions is supported on a exponential amount of points and finally (iii) extending the results to exploit invariance w.r.t. groups $G$ other than the symmetric group $\c{S}_N$.